iScOp-uniovi/Paper_NACO_Barredo_2025/data/README.md

+# Data Folder

+## 📄 Description
+This folder contains the datasets used in the experiments for the paper:

 These datasets were used to evaluate the performance of an evolutionary algorithm for workflow scheduling in cloud computing environments.

 ---